Shopping At Myeongdong Shopping Street | What To Buy

 Myeongdong shopping street is wide and colorful.
 It is quite photogenic and is typical of a modern big city.
 You can be easily astonished and overwhelmed by the amount of signs and lights.
 Don’t forget to look also up, as the shops are not only on the ground floor but may be located on 1st or 2nd floor.

-Myeongdong is not only a shopping street but also a district, don’t hesitate to venture in quieter streets to find what you are looking for or just to breath away from the crowd on the main street, turn right, left, you’ll never get lost.
+Myeongdong is not only a shopping street in Seoul but also a district, don’t hesitate to venture in quieter streets to find what you are looking for or just to breath away from the crowd on the main street, turn right, left, you’ll never get lost.

 Souvenir Shopping At Myeongdong

 If you are looking to buy some great souvenirs for you or the friends and family then Myeongdong street is a great place to start.
 Below is a list of the best places in Myeongdong shopping district to buy souvenirs.
 Other great areas in Seoul to get some souvenirs are Insadong, Bukcheon and around Gyeongbokgung Palace.
 If you don’t know what to buy in Myeongdong, then check out the shops listed below.

 Every night in Myeongdong shopping district, you’ll find a colorful and shiny night market.
 Most of the stalls are about food, but some of them are for goodies like socks, k-pop merchandise, Seoul souvenirs and more.
 There are some unique food products that you can find only at the night markets in Seoul and are great to take back home.
 ‘Kkul-tarae’ (honey strings).